cappy-pugliese/cappy.s-lab-notebook/README.md

 - learned how to trim sequences (bbduk)
 - learned how to align to reference
   - created sam/bam files using bwa-mem, picard, samtools
-- varient calling with mpileup and GATK pipeline
+- variant calling with mpileup and GATK pipeline

 *********